 - We reserve the right to remove any comments that do not comply with this user policy and to block anyone who is breaching it repeatedly.

-- We will not tolerate and will immediately seek to remove comments or images posted by others that:
+- We will not tolerate and will immediately seek to hide and/or remove comments or images posted by others that:

 - reveal personal information that relates to a matter before the AAT or unreasonably intrudes on the privacy of others

 - can potentially affect national security or damage the reputation of the AAT or the Australian Government

 - are abusive, harassing, stalking, threatening or attacking others